 - For employment related concerns (e.g. fit for duty)

 CAPS provides brief personal counseling to SF State matriculated and enrolled students.
 CAPS services are covered by the student health fee.
-CAPS does not provide counseling services to College of Extended Learning students (CEL), except CEL International Graduate students.
+CAPS does not provide counseling services to College of Extended Learning students (CEL).
 Limited counseling services are also available to American Language Institute (ALI) students.

 CAPS strives to provide students with the earliest available appointment within one to two weeks.
-During the heaviest utilization periods, toward the second half of each semester, wait times may be longer.
-In cases where a student may be experiencing a crisis, a student may be seen by a counselor for a same day assessment.
+During the heaviest utilization periods, typically toward the second half of each semester, wait times may be longer.
+In cases where a student may be experiencing a crisis, a student may be seen by a counselor for a same-day crisis consultation.

-Once you and a Counselor have decided on a course of treatment, consistent attendance is highly encouraged.
-Since the demand for services is high, we ask that you only schedule appointments that you are confident you will keep.
 If you are unable to keep an appointment, please call CAPS at least 24 hours in advance, so that we may make the time slot available to another student seeking service.
 Please assist us in achieving maximum utilization for this important university resource.
-Missing two sessions without giving 24hours notice may be grounds for termination.
+Missing two sessions without giving 24 hours' notice may be grounds for termination.
 You may be required to consult by phone with your therapist about treatment progress before another appointment is scheduled.

 In the event that you encounter your Counselor outside the CAPS office (e.g. at a campus program, walking across campus, etc.,) your Counselor may not greet or acknowledge you unless you first greet them.
 This procedure is followed to preserve your confidentiality.